 Yep, Mom was onto something with this one.
 Standing up straight and maintaining good posture is crucial for so many reasons, and protecting your back from injury or chronic pain throughout your life is just the beginning.

+“There’s growing evidence for the health benefits of good posture, from reducing back and joint pain to boosting mood,” said the Wall Street Journal.
 Specific, sometimes dangerous, health issues can arise from poor posture because of the way your body is aligned—or misaligned.
-“Proper posture…places your body in an alignment where the stress on supporting ligaments, tendons and muscles is limited,” said Livestrong.
-“Poor posture can cause discomfort and injury,” including:
+“Proper posture…places your body in an alignment where the stress on supporting ligaments, tendons, and muscles is limited,” said Livestrong.
+“Poor posture can cause discomfort and injury,” including the following:

 - Wear and tear on your joints, which, over time, could result in degenerative arthritis